 We were first appointed as auditor by the directors on 5 August 2019.
-The period of total uninterrupted engagement is for the 3 financial years ended 31 December 2020.
-We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard.
+The period of total uninterrupted engagement is for 4 financial years ended 31 December 2021.

+We have fulfilled our ethical responsibilities under, and we remain independent of the Company in accordance with, UK ethical requirements including the FRC Ethical Standard as applied to public interest entities.
 No non-audit services prohibited by that standard were provided.